qnzhou/nanospline/README.md

 ### Data structure

 Nanospline provide 4 basic data structures for the 4 types of curves:
-Beziér, rational Beziér, B-spline and NURBS.
+Bézier, rational Bézier, B-spline and NURBS.
 All of them are templated by 4
 parameters:

 * `Scalar`: The floating point data type.  (e.g. `float`, `double`, `long